-- Contact one of the following offices: the LSUS PD, the Dean of Students, the Title IX Coordinator, or the Shreveport PD. - Talk to someone that you trust about the incident such as a close friend, a family member, and/or a member of the university community.
+- Contact one of the following offices: the LSUS PD, their local law enforcement agency, the Dean of Students, the Title IX Coordinator, or any campus employee.
+All campus employees, except for mental health counselors and clergy, have an obligation to report.
+Reports to Counseling Services remain confidential. - Talk to someone that you trust about the incident such as a close friend, a family member, and/or a Campus Confidential Advisor.
 Talking with someone can help you clarify your options. - Not to wash, shower, douche, change, clean, or destroy the clothes that you were wearing before and after the assault.
 These may provide vital evidence should you decide to prosecute.
 Just place the items in a paper bag, not in a plastic sack.